bonsuot/fantasy-premier-league/readme.md

 - **Prefect** for scheduling and automation
 - **pandas**, **requests**, **tqdm**, Python libraries

+### Installation Instructions

-The project was all completed using VSCode.
+1. The project was all completed using VSCode.

 To install the required Python libraries, run:
 ```